Allosaurus: Description

 Allosaurus was a typical large theropod, having a massive skull on a short neck, a long, slightly sloping tail, and reduced forelimbs.
-The average length of A. fragilis, the best-known species, has been estimated at 8.5 m and its average mass at 1.7 MT, with the largest definitive Allosaurus specimen (AMNH 680) estimated at 9.7 m long, with an estimated weight of 2.3–2.7 MT.
+The size of A. fragilis, the best-known species, has been estimated at 7-9 m and its mass at 1.7-2.7 MT.
 In his 1976 monograph on Allosaurus, James H. Madsen mentioned a range of bone sizes which he interpreted to show a maximum length of 12 to 13 m.
 As with dinosaurs in general, weight estimates are debatable, and since 1980 have ranged between 1 and 4 MT for modal adult weight (not maximum).
 John Foster, a specialist on the Morrison Formation, suggests that 1 MT is reasonable for large adults of A. fragilis, but that 700 kg is a closer estimate for average individuals.
 Using the subadult specimen nicknamed "Big Al", since assigned to the species Allosaurus jimmadseni, researchers using computer modeling arrived at a best estimate of 1.5 MT for the individual, but by varying parameters they found a range from approximately 1.4-2 MT.
+A. jimmadseni is estimated to have been 7.6 m in length.
 A separate computational project estimated the adaptive optimum body mass in Allosaurus to be 2.3 MT.
-A. europaeus has been measured up to 7 m in length and 1 MT in body mass.
+A. europaeus has been measured up to 6–8 m in length and 1 MT in body mass.
+The maxilla of one European specimen of Allosaurus is similar in length to large North American Allosaurus specimens.